 Note: race directors of individual Grand Prix events may utilize different divisions for their event’s award structure.

 Divisions for teams scored in the Grand Prix are as follows, irrespective of the age of team members:

 3. COMPETITION: SCORING INDIVIDUALS

-- No more than five of these may be in races with scoring factor greater than 1.0 and no more than one may be in a race with a scoring factor of 2.0.
+- No more than four scores may be from races with scoring factors greater than 1.0 and no more than one may be in a race with a scoring factor of 2.0.

 - The basic individual scoring (points per place) for each Grand Prix event is shown in the table below: